 Purpose of the Program

-Victim’s Assistance was formed to ensure that all crime victims are treated fairly.
-Victims are to be treated with dignity, compassion and respect through the criminal justice system so they do not feel re-victimized.
+Victim's Assistance was formed to ensure that all crime victims are treated fairly.
+Victims are to be treated with dignity, compassion, and respect through the criminal justice system so they do not feel re-victimized.
 The program is designed to assist victims on an informational, emotional, and social level in an effort to reduce physical and emotional suffering.

 Staff Members Dedicated to Helping You

-Volunteers are trained to answer questions the victim may have, to make appropriate referrals to assist with any community services, to accompany a victim during interviews, to provide courtroom support (if time allows or there is a need), or just to give comfort and support.
+Volunteers are trained to answer questions the victim or witness may have, to make appropriate referrals to assist with any community services, to accompany a victim during interviews, to provide courtroom support (if time allows or there is a need), or just to give comfort and support.